 Spencer Park, one of the graduates and charity champion, said:

 “Climbing Snowdon for Emmaus was a massive challenge for us all.
-It took a lot of hard work and determination to reach the summit in some pretty treacherous conditions.
+It took a lot of hard work and determination to reach the summit.

 But it was definitely worth it after all the money we raised for such a good cause.
 We’re all really proud of ourselves and its really rewarding to know the money we’ve raised is going straight towards helping to get people off the streets.”